dongood/dongood.github.io/games/card/shanghai.md

 Jokers may be used in either sets or runs, to substitute for any missing card.

+A Joker used in a set represents any suit that completes the set.

 #### Taking a Melded Joker

 Jokers that have been melded may be taken by any player during their turn by replacing the joker with one card from their hand, and adding another card from their hand that extends the meld.

+If a run starts or ends with a joker, the second card extending the meld must surround the joker being replaced.
+See third and fourth examples below

 > The joker must be replaced with the card it represents and a second card must be added that extends the meld.